herijooj/music-query/README.md

 - **Odesli Integration**: Resolves links to canonical YouTube/YouTube Music IDs.
 - **Automated Tagging**: Embeds Title, Artist, Album, and Cover Art (Thumbnail) into the MP3/M4A.
 - **Beets Integration**: Optionally use your existing `beets` setup for advanced library management and tagging.
-- **Media Server Rescan**: Automatically trigger library rescans for Jellyfin and Navidrome after a download.

 ## Prerequisites